SVI-Capstone/svi_capstone/README.md

 **2. For a defined community is there a correlation between raw_svi and number of cases per 100k?**
 - Based on a Pearson R correlation test we are 99% confident that there is a correlation between raw_svi and number of cases per 100k in both San Antonio and Dallas.
 This correlation does not suggest causation, yet discribes that a linear relationshp that exissts between the two features.
 This relationship is characterized by a strong correlation in San Antonio (0.55) and a weaker, yet still significant correlation in Dallas (0.29).

-**3. Is SVI a uesfull feature for predicting number of cases per 100k?**
+**3. For a defined community is SVI a uesfull feature for predicting number of cases per 100k?**
 - Yes, using LassoLars regression modeling and SVI as a feature the model able to predict number of caseses per 100k better then baseline.
 In San Antonio the model predicted cases 25 % better then average, while in Dallas the model predicted ************.
 In both cases our model provides value to state and local goverments as they move forward in resource allocation and recovery.

-**4. Are the individual components of SVI better at predicting COVID cases then the aggregate score?**
+**4. For a defined community are the individual components of SVI better at predicting COVID cases then the rank score?**
 - LassoLars idetinfied rank SVI as the most significant feature in predicting COVID cases.
-However, 4 individual flags (community features were ranked
+However, 4 individual flags (community characeristics) also demonstrated significat importance in model accuracy.
+In San Antonio these features included persons over 25 years of age with no high school diploma, minority status (non-white), instiutional group homes, general unemployment.
+In Dallas these features included *********.

 ## How to Reproduce
 ### Steps
+1. Obtain SVI data set from CDC website
+2. Obtain HUD crosswalk data set
+3. Identify COVID case count by county
+4. Run functions in notebook on county data set.

 ### Tools & Requirements
+1. Web-based interactive development environment
+2. County data of your choosing

 ## Sources